maxpetul/C3X/README.md

 There are 4 categories of Districts:

-- [Standard Districts](#standard-districts) - fully customizable, configuration-dependant art and building dependencies
+- [Standard Districts](#standard-districts) - fully customizable, configuration-dependent art and building dependencies
 - [Neighborhoods](#neighborhoods) - optional, enable population growth and visual urban sprawl
 - [Wonder Districts](#wonder-districts) - optional, enable configurable wonders (both built and under construction) to appear on the map
 - [Distribution Hubs](#distribution-hubs) - optional, enable certain food and shields from one area to be "distributed" to all connected cities

 ## Standard Districts

 Standard Districts are, well, standard.
-They may require a technology to be made available and can have zero or more buildings dependant on them.
+They may require a technology to be made available and can have zero or more buildings dependent on them.
 The default standard Districts are:

-- **Encampment** - allows Barracks, SAM Missle Battery.
+- **Encampment** - allows Barracks, SAM Missile Battery.
 Enabled by Warrior Code

     <img width="258" height="130" alt="image" src="https://github.com/user-attachments/assets/41ca18ce-576e-458d-9059-1462898a11cc" />